SleepyE5/Crackcraft-Github/README.md

 **License**

-This modpack is licensed under the [license name] license.
+This modpack is licensed under the MIT license.
 A mystical,create vanilla based modpack